Personal Conduct and Academic Integrity Standards

 Students found responsible for violating the Personal Conduct and Academic Integrity Standards may be subject to penalties, including, but not limited to, one or more of the following: restitution, reprimand, probation, suspension, or dismissal.
 Penalties of suspension or dismissal will be noted on the student’s transcript.
 Pending disciplinary charges will be noted on a student’s transcript if the student withdraws from YSN after being formally charged but before such charges have been resolved.
 A student who has petitioned for a degree will not receive the degree while charges are pending or while serving a suspension.

-In addition to imposing penalties for offenses subject to disciplinary action, YSN may refer students for prosecution, and students found guilty of unlawful possession, use, or distribution of drugs or alcohol on University property or as part of any University activity may be required to complete an appropriate rehabilitation program.
+In addition to imposing penalties for offenses subject to disciplinary action, YSN may refer students for prosecution, and students found guilty of unlawful possession, use, or distribution of drugs or alcohol on university property or as part of any university activity may be required to complete an appropriate rehabilitation program.
 Violations of the Connecticut Nurses Practice Act may result in a report of the matter to the Board of Nurses.